- About Us

 One of our strategic housing responsibilities is to assess and plan for the housing needs of local people across all tenures.
 To do this, we carry out and commission research to inform our future plans and strategies.
 We often work with neighbouring local authorities to carry out joint research projects.
 This gives good value for money, and allows us to place housing needs within their local context and to have more confidence in results that come from a larger study population.

-Now in its ninth year, Homeless Watch is an annual snapshot survey.
+Now in its eleventh year, Homeless Watch is an annual snapshot survey.
 For two weeks every autumn, agencies working with homeless people in Nottinghamshire complete a questionnaire with every client they see.
 This gives us valuable information about the causes of homelessness and the effectiveness of services set up to tackle it.
 We can also compare changing levels and patterns of homelessness over time.
 As well as the report, we have the raw data allowing us to analyse the causes and characteristics of homelessness in any way we require.